flowsynx/flowsynx/SECURITY.md

 | v1.1.4  | ⚠️ Yes   | 1 month after next minor release |
 | v1.1.3  | ❌ No    | End-of-life |

-We appreciate responsible disclosure and your efforts to keep FlowSynx safe for everyone.
+We sincerely appreciate your responsible disclosure and your efforts in helping **keep FlowSynx safe for everyone**.